Supplemental instructions and guidance for filing under the excessive interest and financing expenses limitation rules

 There is some uncertainty on the application of the EIFEL rules in circumstances where a taxpayer, categorized as an excluded entity in prior years, no longer qualifies as an excluded entity in the particular year.
 For further clarification on the application of the EIFEL rules in such fact-specific situations, consult the Income Tax Ruling Directorate.

-Failure to file and late filing of Form T2SCH130, Excessive Interest and Financing Expenses Limitation or Form T3SCH130, Excessive Interest and Financing Expenses Limitation New
+Failure to file and late filing of Form T2SCH130, Excessive Interest and Financing Expenses Limitation or Form T3SCH130, Excessive Interest and Financing Expenses Limitation

-Errors and omissions on schedule 130 forms New
+Errors and omissions on Schedule 130

-The Schedule 130 form should generally be refiled if errors or omissions are discovered after filing.
+Schedule 130 should generally be refiled if errors or omissions are discovered after filing.
 If it is not refiled, paragraph 152(4)(b.8) may apply to delay the commencement of the normal reassessment period until the errors or omissions are corrected.

-Requesting a reassessment of a tax return when the EIFEL rules apply New
+Requesting a reassessment of a tax return when the EIFEL rules apply

-You can ask the CRA to reassess your tax return under certain conditions, for example, to apply a loss to a previous year, correct an error, or include a late-filed election.
-If your request results in a change to your taxable income or non-capital loss, it will also affect your EIFEL calculations.
-This means that, in addition to any other applicable schedules, a revised schedule 130 form will need to be submitted with your reassessment request.
+A taxpayer can ask the CRA to reassess its corporation income tax return or trust income tax and information return under certain conditions, for example, to apply a loss to a previous year, correct an error, or include a late-filed election.
+If the request results in a change to the taxable income or NCL for the year, it will also affect the EIFEL calculations.
+This means that, in addition to any other applicable schedules, a revised Schedule 130 will need to be submitted with the reassessment request.

 For corporations requesting a loss carryback